Unraveling Syntax: Language Modeling and the Substructure of Grammars: Introduction

 \section{Introduction}

 Large language models (LLMs) have stunned the world by achieving sophisticated language abilities in the past few years, yet we still do not know \emph{how} they reach such high levels of performance.

-A field of research has emerged that aims to reveal the dynamics of deep neural network training by restricting attention to well-understood hypothesis classes such as polynomials, XOR, or modular counting.
-In these domains experiments are feasible and theory is tractable and well understood analytically, unlike the space of all images, or even the English language.
-Language modeling, by contrast, remains poorly understood.
-Mainly because training high-quality LLMs require hundreds of billions of parameters and billions of dollars to train \citep{grattafiori2024llama, cottier2024rising}.
-Training ``own's one" state-of-the-art LLM simply to study its training dynamics is unfeasible.
-While prior work has analyzed the static behavior of trained models (probing internal representations, in-context learning, etc.), little is known about the process of language acquisition.
+Little is also known about the \emph{process} of language acquisition.
 Do LLMs, for example, master simpler substructures before progressing to more complex syntax, as children do?

-Because natural language syntax is largely governed by \emph{context-free grammars} (CFGs), we propose a novel surrogate approach: study how small neural models acquire synthetic CFGs.
-In addition to feasibility, we can precisely control the complexity of such grammars, including the vocabulary size, sentence length, and arguably most interestingly, the amount or depth of embedding and recursive structure.
-With this approach, we can ask a stylized version of our question above regarding whether a language model trained on a CFG $G$ first achieves competence on a simpler subgrammar $H \subset G$.